sophieh0143/pages/hacks/cs-portfolio-quest/frontend/submodule_2.md

 </style>

+## Lesson Objectives

+By the end of this lesson, you will be able to:

+- Explain the relationship between Markdown and HTML in web development.
+- Identify key differences between Markdown syntax and HTML tags.
+- Convert Markdown content into HTML manually and using automated tools.
+- Understand how frontend rendering connects to backend data handling in a full-stack environment.
+- Reflect on the advantages of using Markdown for project documentation and web publishing.

 ## Why Convert Markdown to HTML?
 - Markdown is **simple and easy to read** for humans.
 - HTML is **structured and readable by browsers**.